q2ebanking/pytest-factory/README.md

 ### caveats
 testing a test framework is fundamentally challenging. please beware of the following limitations in the current code (re: please submit a PR with a better way!:
-- test function names must be unique across the project or you get fixture collision
+- test function names must be unique across the project or you will have test double collision
 - the following are functionally tested and may require more work than is worthwhile to unit test: